 - The barbecue beer pulled chicken is absolutely enjoyable on its own, accompanied by corn bread, pickles and coleslaw.
 You can also serve it as a sandwich/slider or get creative by using it as a topping for pizza, flatbread, fries (great with beer, we love it that way), a filling for corn muffins and more.

-How Long Can Beer Shredded Chicken Save For
+How Long Can Beer Pulled Chicken Save For

 - Refrigerated it will keep well for up to five days.